Spec-DY/popup-window/README.md

 WantedBy=multi-user.target
 ```

-Replace `/path/to/your/server.py` with the actual path to your generated server executable.
-Replace `/path/to/your/working/directory` with the directory where your server should run.
-Replace `yourusername` with actual username.
+Replace `/path/to/your/server.py` with the actual path to your server.py actual path.
+For me this is: `/home/specdy/HomeMalwarePopups/server.py`. <br>Replace `/path/to/your/working/directory` with the directory where your server should run.
+For me this is: `/home/specdy/HomeMalwarePopups`. <br>Replace `yourusername` with actual username.

 ##### Step 2: Enable and Start the Service